 A creative virtual assistant can also offer creative services to any industry.
 So this can include doing the items listed above, for local businesses, realtors, etc.

 An Administrative Virtual Assistant tends to focus on the admin tasks of a business.
-This can include items like bookkeeping, cold calling, data entry, Excel and data work, lead generation, analytics, appointment management, etc.
+This includes bookkeeping, cold calling, data entry, Excel and data work, lead generation, analytics, appointment management, etc.

 You can offer services from both sides!
 In my business, Ava And The Bee, we offer graphic design, website design, SEO, Pinterest, Blogging, and some analytics.
 My clients are wedding professionals.
 So while I offer services from both the admin and analytical side, I also offer creative services.
 But because I focus on the creative wedding industry – I consider myself a creative virtual assistant and digital marketer.